Quantifying With Only Positive Training Data: Background

 One straightforward way of achieving quantification is to count the predictions produced by a classifier.
 This method is called Classify and Count (CC) \citep{Forman2005}.
 Naturally, performing CC with a perfect classifier always produces a perfect quantification.
 However, accurate quantifiers do not necessarily need to rely on accurate classifiers.
 Since our objective is purely to count how many observations belong to each class, misclassifications can nullify each other, as illustrated in Table~\ref{tab:cc:example}.

 As in Table~\ref{tab:cc:example}, Figure~\ref{fig:bincut} illustrates a scenario where we obtain perfect quantification regardless of imperfect classification, given a classification model based on a scorer.
-This illustration will come in hand to visually understand the systematic error of CC, afterwards.
+This illustration will come in handy to visually understand the systematic error of CC, afterwards.

-Despite CC providing perfect quantification in specific test conditions, it is systemically flawed for any classifier that does not consistently achieves perfect classification.
-It is important to point that perfect classifiers are rarely achievable for real-world applications.
+Despite CC providing perfect quantification in specific test conditions, it is systemically flawed for any classifier that does not consistently achieve perfect classification.
+Perfect classifiers are rarely achievable for real-world applications.
 For illustration purposes, consider a case of binary quantification.
 Let $\hat{p}$ be the estimated proportion of the positive class in an unlabeled test sample, while $p$ is the true positive class ratio in the unlabeled test sample.
 In CC, $\hat{p}$ is estimated as follows:

 Observe that we can decompose $\hat{p}$ in terms of how many positive observations were correctly classified and how many negative observations were incorrectly classified, even though these values are not obtainable without access to true labels.